A comparison of the Georgescu and Vasy spaces associated to the N-body problems and applications: Manifolds with corners and their submanifolds

-Let $P \subset M$ be a \psubmanifold{}.
-Then it is possible that $P \subset F$, for $F$ a non-trivial face of $M$.
-If $P$ is connected, then the boundary depth of $P$ is the boundary depth of the smallest closed face $F$ of $M$ containing $P$.
+\begin{remark} Let $P \subset M$ be a \psbmanifold{}.
+Then it is possible that $P \subset F$, for $F$ a non-trivial face of~$M$.
+If $P$ is connected, then the boundary depth of $P$ is the boundary depth of the smallest closed face $F$ of~$M$ containing $P$.
+The earlier notion of a ``submanifold of a manifolds with corners'' used by some of us \cite{ammann.ionescu.nistor:06, aln1, aln2} is equivalent to being a \psbmanifold{} of boundary depth $0$ (\ie no connected component of $P$ is contained in the boundary of~$M$).
+They have an intrinsic definition (not using local coordinate charts). \end{remark}

-We shall need the following lemma.
-Recall that a subset of a topological space is called {\em locally closed} if it is the intersection of a closed subset with an open subset.